CBGonzalez/SIMDIntro/Readme.md

 It basically allows you to perform one calculation on multiple numbers in parallel.
 This is achieved by creating _Vectors_ of some numeric type and using operators  on them.
 One advantage of using .NET (over C / C++) for example is that the Vector<T\> abstracts the underlying hardware so your code will take advantage of whatever processor (and therefore vector width and instructions) is there.

 The number of elements you can place in a Vector will depend on the hardware: AVX2 offers a 256 bit wide number for example, meaning that a `Vector<double>` can contain 4 double values.

+As far as I understand the source for [RyuJit](https://github.com/dotnet/coreclr/blob/master/src/jit/hwintrinsiclistxarch.h) there is no support for AVX-512 and AVX / AVX2 are identified as [partially supported](https://github.com/dotnet/coreclr/blob/master/src/jit/hwintrinsicxarch.cpp).

 Notice though that vectorizing a calculation **does not mean** automatic performance gains.
 Benchmarking is required to make sure that using vectors makes sense.
 A typical example is working with `Vector<long>`: since the underlying hardware does not support multiplying (or dividing) integers element per element, vectorizing will possibly _reduce_ performance due to vector overhead (Intel provides a [full list](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) of available SIMD instructions).